Richard Badenhausen (Honors)

 Gore Excellence in Teaching Award.
 Michael is the chair of the selection committee for Westminster’s nationally-known

 “Tanner-McMurrin Lecture Series in the History and Philosophy of Religion.”

 Sean Raleigh (Mathematics/Data Science)

 Sean Raleigh received his PhD in mathematics from U.C.
 San Diego, specializing in geometric topology and knot theory.
 Lately,

 Sean has been active in data science, advocating for Bayesian methods in data analysis, chairing the Data Science program,

 Christy Seifert (Communications)

-Christy Seifert has a PhD in English with an emphasis in rhetoric and professional writing, and is associate professor of communication.
-She is the director of the Master of Strategic Communication program and is the author of The Predicteds (a novel published in 3 languages); Virginity in Young Adult Literature after Twilight; and Whoppers: History's Most Outrageous Liars.
+Christy Seifert has a PhD in English with an emphasis in rhetoric and professional writing, and is a professor of communication.

 Julie Stewart (Honors)

 Julie is an award-winning teacher and scholar of globalization and displacement.
 She seeks to better understand how people